 Sandy Hook Lighthouse was designed and built on June 11, 1764 by Isaac Conro.
 It was originally called the "New York Lighthouse."
-A committee of prominent New York citizens was authorized to establish the lottery and purchase “a small quantity of land” at the tip of Sandy Hook to build a lighthouse.
+It was built from sandstone and its light can be seen from a distance of up to 19 nautical miles.

-The June 18, 1764 edition of the New York Mercury reported that: “On Monday Evening last June 11, 1764, the NEW-YORK LIGHT HOUSE erected at Sandy Hook was lighted for the first Time.
-The Lighthouse is of an Octagonal Figure, having eight equal Sides; the diameter at the Base, 29 Feet; and at the Top of the Wall, 15 Feet.
-The Lanthorn (lantern house) is 7 Feet high; the Circumference 33 feet.
-The whole Construction of the Lanthorn is Iron; the top covered with Copper.
-There are 48 Oil Blazes.
+The June 18, 1764 edition of the New York Mercury reported that “On Monday Evening last June 11, 1764, the NEW-YORK LIGHT HOUSE erected at Sandy Hook was lighted for the first Time.
+The Lighthouse is of an octagonal figure, having eight equal sides; the diameter at the base, 29 Feet; and at the top of the wall, 15 Feet.
+The Lanthorn (lantern house) is 7 Feet high; the circumference 33 feet.
+The whole construction of the lanthorn is Iron; the top covered with Copper.
+There are 48 oil blazes.
 The building from the surface is nine stories; the whole from bottom to top, 103 feet.”
-It is made from sandstone and its light can be seen from a distance of up to 19 nautical miles.

 By 1863 extensive repairs including a new edifice, a brick lining inside the tower and new iron steps to replace the old wooden stairs were completed.
 In 1889 Sandy Hook Lighthouse became the first lighthouse in the U.S. to be lit by incandescent lamps.
 In 1996 ownership of the lighthouse was transferred from the Coast Guard to the National Park Service.

 The National Park Service currently owns the tower and the U.S. Coast Guard maintains the light.
-The lighthouse was automated in 1965 and is till a working lighthouse today.
+The lighthouse was automated in 1965 and is still a working lighthouse today.
 On June 11, 1964 the lighthouse was dedicated as a National Historic Landmark on its 200th anniversary.

 Sandy Hook lighthouse is open to the public weekends May 1 - Oct 31, 1 to 4:30 p.m.
 Nov.
 1 - April 30, 1 to 3:30 p.m.
 Park Rangers lead the tours.
 Tours are first come, first serve and can only be scheduled in person at the Visitor's Center.
 This oldest lighthouse in the US is on the grounds of Fort Hancock and is just one of the unbeatable tourist attractions at Sandy Hook.
 The peninsula also boasts a spectacular holly forest, excellent surf fishing, hiking, beaches, trails, salt marshes, more than 300 species of birds and other historical sites.